-- Adjusted EBITDA excludes stock-based compensation expense, which will be, for the foreseeable future, a significant recurring expense for our business and an important part of our compensation strategy; - Adjusted EBITDA excludes depreciation and amortization expense and, although these are non-cash expenses, the assets being depreciated may have to be replaced in the future; - Adjusted EBITDA does not reflect interest expense, or the cash requirements necessary to service interest, which reduces cash available to us: - Adjusted EBITDA does not reflect income tax payments or tax benefits that reduce cash available to us; and - other companies, including companies in our industry, may calculate Adjusted EBITDA differently, which reduces its usefulness as a comparative measure.
+- Adjusted EBITDA excludes stock-based compensation expense, which will be, for the foreseeable future, a significant recurring expense for our business and an important part of our compensation strategy; - Adjusted EBITDA excludes depreciation and amortization expense and, although these are non-cash expenses, the assets being depreciated may have to be replaced in the future; - Adjusted EBITDA does not reflect other income, net, which primarily includes interest income; - Adjusted EBITDA does not reflect the (benefit from) provision for income taxes; and - other companies, including companies in our industry, may calculate Adjusted EBITDA differently, which reduces its usefulness as a comparative measure.

 Because of these limitations, we consider, and you should consider, Adjusted EBITDA together with other operating and financial performance measures presented in accordance with GAAP.

-The following table presents a reconciliation of Adjusted EBITDA to net income, the most directly comparable measure calculated in accordance with GAAP, for each of the periods presented.
+The following table presents a reconciliation of Adjusted EBITDA to net income, the most directly comparable measure calculated in accordance with GAAP, for the periods presented.

-Three Months Ended March 31,
+Three Months Ende March 31,

-2 018 2017
+2019 2018

-Reconciliation of Adjusted EBITDA: (in thou sands)
+Reconciliation of Adjusted EBITDA: (in thousands)

-Net income \$ 3,651 \$ 4,207
+Net income \$ 12,584 \$ 5,495

-Depreciation and amortization 1,237 670
+Depreciation and amortization 1,627 1,237

-Stock-based compensation expense 3,818 76
+Stock-based compensation expense 7,686 3,818

-Other (income), net (282) (164)
+Other income, net (1,646) (282)

-Provision for income taxes 553 2,341
+(Benefit from) provision for income taxes (3,503) 1,246

-Adjusted EBITDA \$ 8,977 \$ 7,130
+Adjusted EBITDA \$ 16,748 \$ 11,514

-Components of Consolidated Statements of Operations
+Components of Unaudited Condensed Consolidated Income Statements